Why a Braille embosser

 The BrailleRAP contribution

 One of the idea was to improve the reliability of the paper feeding.
 We redesign the paper travel by lowering the output of the paper, giving us the opportunity to delete a big printed part (10 hour of print x 2) that was supposed to rise the paper just after the electromagnet.
-We also upgrade the 2 trolleys to use zip tie to fix the RJ4JP...Read more »
+We also upgrade the 2 carriages to use zip tie to...Read more »